AsheUrban/mr-robogers/README.md

 ## Known Bugs

-* UI logic is not complete and does not function.
+* Form does not clear when submitted.
 * No CSS styles have been customized.

 ## License